AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

    onclick = "tracknav('<%= child.getPath() %>.html')"
    ```

-1. At the bottom of the page, add the following javascript code:
+1. At the bottom of the page, add the following JavaScript code:

    ```xml
    <script type="text/javascript">